nevwalkalone/Operating-Systems-2019-2020-/README.md

 ## Environment

 The POSIX library maintains compatibility for UNIX like systems, so a Unix-Linux distribution is needed in order for these programs to work.
 If your native OS isn't a Linux distribution, you can try running one in Virtual Box or VMware, so these projects can then be tested.
-A GCC compiler is also required for the compilation of the programs.
+GCC compiler is also required for the compilation of the programs.
 Most Linux distros have it installed by default.

 <ins>Requirements</ins>
 - [Lubuntu](https://lubuntu.net/) or any other Linux distribution